 Push toys.
 A push toy is a toy with wheels and a handle for young toddlers to hold onto and walk with.
 Push toys are a great option for toddlers learning to walk, because it allows them to explore their environment independently while also having some support for balance.
 Varying the surface between carpet and hard floors can add an extra motor planning challenge.

 Transferring between and along surfaces.
 Children can learn how to shift their balance and take sideways steps when they have a long surface or two surfaces to play on.
-Playing along a couch or transferring from a couch to coffee table can be a great option for this.
+Playing along with a couch or transferring from a couch to a coffee table can be a great option for this.